You are not to drive a vehicle if you are under the influence of alcohol to the extent that you

 important to note that in other jurisdictions this limit is even lower due to the number of serious injuries and

 fatalities caused by driving under the influence or driving impaired (DUI).
-It you are over the limit an
+If you are over the limit, an

 enforcement officer has the right to arrest you immediately after fulfilling the breath testing.
 If you are over

-out your name, time, date, alcohol level, the officer’s name, and badge number.
+out your name as well as the time, date, alcohol level, and the officer’s name and badge number.

 Police don’t need a warrant to arrest you for this.
-See an our leaflet for more information on the breath test:-
+See our leaflet for more information on the breath test.

 5) Altering the concentration of alcohol in your breath – tampering!